The program provides housing assistance to renters with low to moderate income in the form of rental subsidies.

-The waiting list for the HUD Housing Choice Voucher Program is closed as of March 1, 2017.
+The Putnam County waiting list for the HUD Housing Choice Voucher Program IS NOW CLOSED

 If you are at risk of becoming homeless, please contact the Putnam County Department of Social Services at 845-808-1500.

 If you need assistance accessing information through an alternative means, please be aware PCHC offers free interpretive services.
-The hearing impaired can call TDD Relay number 1-800-662-1220 for assistance and an informational brochure for the sight-impaired is available.
-Contact us via email at firstname.lastname@example.org.
-PCHC’s offices are handicapped accessible.
+The hearing impaired can call TDD Relay number 711 for assistance.